seyerjo/fa2trakt/docs/02_requirements.md

 These requirements describe how the extension should operate and its quality attributes.

 - **NFR-01: Usability - Button Placement:** The "Search on Trakt" button MUST be placed intuitively near the FilmAffinity content title for easy discovery and access.
 - **NFR-02: Usability - Button Styling:** The button's visual design MUST be distinct yet unobtrusive, fitting reasonably well within the FilmAffinity page aesthetic.
-Hover states should provide clear visual feedback.
+Hover states should provide clear visual feedback, and use a system font stack for better performance and security.
 - **NFR-03: Performance - Page Load:** The execution of the content script MUST NOT introduce any noticeable delay to the loading and rendering time of the FilmAffinity page.
 - **NFR-04: Performance - Responsiveness:** The time elapsed between the user clicking the "Search on Trakt" button and the new Trakt tab beginning to load SHOULD be less than 1 second under normal system conditions (excluding network latency related to loading Trakt itself).
 - **NFR-05: Security - Manifest V3:** The extension MUST adhere to the requirements and security policies of Chrome Manifest V3.